brunocvelloso/NBADataProject/README.md

      --> this folder also shows how I scraped and collected the dataset.
 If you want to follow along, look at the "Master-NBA.R" data for a detailed guide of how I update my master dataset (it is quite detailed/complex.
 I do a lot of things)

-     --> I do not feel comfortable sharing the master dataset, even though it is all collected from public datasets.
+     --> I do not feel comfortable sharing the master dataset, even though it is all collected/scraped from public datasets.
 But if you want to replicate what I did in some manner, the code in "Master-NBA" should serve as a useful guide.
 The way it is structured is to take the (sometimes quite hefty) raw master data files and update it for any new games over time (I have a cron job that automatically updates it overnight).
 But you can essentially just add a few lines of code to create this from scratch.
 All you need as input the game links data "NBA_ESPNgamelinks.RData"